charliecalvert/CloudNotes/Assignments/Cordova01.md

 - Set up your machine to use Cordova **create** command to create a Cordova project.
-- Create a project called Cordova01-LastName
+- Create a project called Cordova01_LastName.
+(Use an underbar, not a dash, when creating Cordova projects.)
 - Create the project and deploy it to the emulator, AndroidX86 or your device.
 - Take a screenshot of your program running